Episode 1: Italian Marbles

 Here is something interesting to know about what some people think of marbles.
 Their misconception is that marble is too weak and chips away too easily.
 The fact is that there are thousands of marble sculptures standing for many thousands of years outwitting natural calamities.

-We have many sites of heritage and monuments that reveal good marbles have survived to this day, being good students to the tests of time.
+We have many sites of heritage and monuments that reveal good marbles that have survived to this day, being good students to the tests of time.

 (Leaning Tower of Pisa, made of white marble from Carrara)